cojacoo/HyGCS/README.md

 The package contains assumptions (e.g., time series in days, spline interpolations) that may not suit all use cases.
 Always validate against known reference events, compare multiple methods for convergent evidence, and consider site-specific context.

 When methods disagree, investigate further.
+If you find bugs, odd implementations or even errors in the scientific basis of the code, please raise a [GitHub Issues](https://github.com/cojacoo/HyGCS/issues).

 ---